 As at December 31, 2019 (1)

 GAN plc Actual GAN Limited Pro Forma (unaudited) (1) GAN Limited Pro Forma, As Adjusted (unaudited) (2)

-(In t housands, except share da ata)
+(In t thousands, except share da ata)

-Cash and cash equivalents \$ 10,098 \$ 10,098
+Cash and cash equivalents \$ 10,098 \$ 10,098 49,135

+·

 Related party loan, current and non-current 2,641

-Lease liabilities, current and non-current 1,227 1,227
+Lease liabilities, current and non-current 1,227 1,227 1,227

 Equity:

-Share Capital 1,280 1,280
+Share Capital 1,280 215 271

-Share premium account 38,558 35,917
+Share premium account 38,558 36,982 78,889

-Foreign exchange translation reserve (1,887) (1,887)
+Foreign exchange translation reserve (1,887) (1,887) (1,887)

-Accumulated deficit (22,849) (22,849)
+Accumulated deficit (22,849) (22,849) (23,782)

-Total equity 15,102 12,461
+Total equity 15,102 12,461 53,490

-Total capitalization 16,329 16,329
+Total capitalization 16,329 16,329 54,717

 - (1) GAN Limited Pro Forma reflects the consummation of the Share Exchange and Reorganization as of December 31, 2019.
-Pursuant to the Share Exchange, four ordinary shares of GAN plc will be exchanged for one ordinary share of GAN Limited and a pro rata portion of £2 million aggregate cash consideration.
-The adjusted value of GAN plc's ordinary shares compared to the ordinary shares of GAN Limited results in the reduction of the GAN Limited Pro Forma share premium amount to \$35.9 million.
-The Share Exchange and Reorganization will take effect prior to the closing of this offering. - (2) GAN Limited Pro Forma As Adjusted reflects the GAN Limited Pro Forma adjustment and the sale of GAN Limited ordinary shares in this offering at an assumed initial public offering price of \$ per share (which is the midpoint of the estimated price range set forth on the cover page of this prospectus) after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Pursuant to the Share Exchange, four ordinary shares of GAN plc will be exchanged for one ordinary share of GAN Limited, thereby reducing the share capital amount to \$215 thousand.
+The exchange also includes a pro rata portion of £2 million aggregate cash consideration, noted as \$2.6 million related party loan in the table above.
+Resulting from the exchange, the adjusted value of GAN Limited's Pro Forma share premium is \$37.0 million, a net reduction of \$1.6 million.
+The Share Exchange and Reorganization will take effect prior to the closing of this offering. - (2) GAN Limited Pro Forma As Adjusted reflects the GAN Limited Pro Forma adjustment and the sale of 6,380,000 GAN Limited ordinary shares in this offering at an assumed initial public offering price of \$7.50 per share (which is the midpoint of the estimated price range set forth on the cover page of this prospectus) after deducting estimated underwriting discounts and commissions, estimated offering expenses and interest on the related party loan payable by us.

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the amount of our pro forma, as adjusted, cash and cash equivalents, equity attributable to equity holders and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of 1,000,000 shares in the number of shares offered by us would increase or decrease, as applicable, our pro forma, as adjusted, cash and cash equivalents, equity attributable to equity holders and total capitalization by approximately \$ million, assuming that the assumed initial offering price remains the same and after deducting underwriting discounts and commissions and estimated operating expenses payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$7.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the amount of our pro forma, as adjusted, cash and cash equivalents, equity attributable to equity holders and total capitalization by \$5.9 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1,000,000 shares in the number of shares offered by us would increase or decrease, as applicable, our pro forma, as adjusted, cash and cash equivalents, equity attributable to equity holders and total capitalization by approximately \$7.0 million, assuming that the assumed initial offering price remains the same and after deducting underwriting discounts and commissions and estimated operating expenses payable by us.

-If the underwriters' option to purchase additional ordinary shares is exercised in full, the pro forma, as adjusted, amount of each of cash and cash equivalents, equity attributable to equity holders, and total capitalization would be \$million, (\$million), \$million, and \$million, respectively, after deducting underwriting discounts and commissions and estimated operating expenses payable by us.
+If the underwriters' option to purchase additional ordinary shares is exercised in full, the pro forma, as adjusted, amount of each of cash and cash equivalents, equity attributable to equity holders, and total capitalization would be \$55.8 million, \$60.2 million and \$61.4 million, respectively, after deducting underwriting discounts and commissions and estimated operating expenses payable by us.